-The primary objectives of the Bank's capital management are to ensure that the Bank complies with externally imposed capital requirements and that the Bank maintains strong capital ratios in order to support its business and to maximize shareholders' value.
+The primary objectives of the Bank's capital management are to comply with externally imposed capital requirements and that the Bank maintains strong capital ratios in order to support its business and to maximize shareholders' value.

 The Bank typically manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of its activities.
 In order to maintain or adjust the capital structure, the Bank may adjust the amount of dividend payment to shareholders, return capital to shareholders or issue capital securities.
-Due to the timing of the significant provisions recognised, the Bank was unable to make the adjustments necessary to correct the deficiencies noted in the non-compliant regulatory imposed capital ratios as at the fiscal year end.
-Subsequent to the year end, the Bank entered into a transaction with a Special Purpose Vehicle that is owned and controlled by the Government to assist in regularising the key non-compliant ratios (See Subsequent Event Note 33).
-Other than as noted in Note 15 (ordinary shares) in the prior year, no changes were made in the objectives, policies and processes from the previous years.
+Other than as noted in Note 15 (preference shares) in the prior year, no changes were made in the objectives, policies and processes from the previous years.